-Thanks to the financial and volunteer support we received from the community during 2019-2020, the MTEF is awarding grants totaling $269,652 for the 2029-2021 school year.
-The Foundation has now granted over $4.5 million since its inception in 1998.
+Thanks to the financial and volunteer support we received from the community during 2019-2020, the MTEF is awarding grants totaling $243,494 for the 2020-2021 school year.

 EXCELLENCE IN TEACHING AWARDS ($4,000) Educators who demonstrate exemplary leadership in the preparation of students for continued academic advancement at the elementary, middle, and high school levels are awarded with this grant.
-In 2018-2019, an extra award was given to recognize a district specialist as well.
+In 2019-2020, an extra award was given to recognize a district specialist as well.